es-progress/zephyr/docs/know-how/erase-disk.md

         - NVMe SSD, HDD: **30-40 MB/sec**, so for a 1TB drive it takes ~8 hours
         - SATA SSD: 140 MB/sec, that means 84 minutes for a 120GB drive

 !!! success "Finish!
-Drive is securely erased."
+The drive has been securely erased."